JackOAllTradez/WHSTechNotes/journal.md

 # September 9, 2024
 I gave up on graphics and I'm glad I did.
 Functions and lists are far more important if I get into a computer science career.
 Either way, I need to write something for my weekly journal grade.
 I finished functions and passed the test with 20 points out of 20 points.
 Hurray!
 Graphics held me back, but I'm flying through the units again.

+# September 10, 2024
+Today, I tried my darndest to fix my journal in GitHub.
+I wish to fight the grading bot.